Wind Energy - Harland & Wolff

 The second was another feat of engineering for Modulift in the design and fabrication of a 48.5 metre (160ft) Spreader that weighed no more than 9.6t to maximise the capacity of the cranes.
 The Beam had to be easy to assemble in situ and capable of lifting the wind turbine blades, which in their set of three weigh 75t and span 61.5 metres (200ft).

 “We are proud to be able to say that we designed and manufactured this solution for Harland and Wolff.
 We spent a lot of time planning the best solution for their requirements and still needed to be able to turn this project around in record time.
 With the barges already on their way from Germany we had to battle against the weather to get the components finished and transported to Belfast on time to enable the project to stay on schedule, with the first barge arriving in early January.
 The components were taken by ferry to Belfast on several trucks and with Belfast experiencing its coldest winter in 16 years, snow storms threatened to delay delivery.
-Luckily the dedication of all parties involved enabled both the Lifting Beam and the Lattice Spreader to be delivered before Christmas, and tested and commissioned in time for its first use in early January”, said Sue Spencer, Operations Director and Head of Engineering at Modulift.
+Luckily the dedication of all parties involved enabled both the Lifting Beam and the Lattice Spreader to be delivered before Christmas, and tested and commissioned in time for its first use in early January”, said Sue Spencer, Technical Director at Modulift.